jovoelcker/slingshot/README.md

 Snap the imaginary sling with the left mouse key and just release it.
 If you do everything right, the scripts will spawn a stone, that smashes every Rigid Body and opens the Hit-method for every object with trigger-collider.

 Have Fun!!!

+P.S.: You have to wear the Myos with the USB-Port towards the wrist...